suffolklibraries/sljekyll/_libraries/framlingham-library.md

                           <li>Used postage stamp collection point in aid of St Elizabeth&apos;s Hospice</li>
                           </ul>'
 meta-description: "Books, CDs, DVDs, free computer access, wifi, printing, scanning, room hire, children's activities, Lego Club, older people's activities."
+branch-news: '<a href="/news/framlingham-refurbishment/">Framlingham Library will be closed for refurbishment from 13 - 18 May, reopening on Sunday 19 May</a>.'
 ---